 - Applicants must have legal authority to construct, operate, and maintain the proposed facilities and services and to obtain, give security for, and repay the proposed loan

-- Applicants must be unable to finance the project from their own resources and/or through commercial credit at reasonable rates and terms
+- Applicants must be unable to finance the project from their own resources or through commercial credit at reasonable rates and terms

-- Tax exempt financing is not eligible for this program
+- Tax exempt financing cannot be guaranteed by this program

 - Facilities must be for public use and serve the rural area where they are /will be located

 Who will service the loan?

 The lender is responsible for servicing the entire loan and taking all servicing actions that a reasonably prudent lender would perform in servicing its own portfolio of loans that are not guaranteed.

 - Applications are accepted from lenders through USDA local offices year-round.

 - Interested borrowers should inquire about the program with their lender.

 - Lenders interested in participating in this program should contact the USDA Rural Development Community Programs Director in the state where the project is located.

 Contact the local Rural Development office that serves your area.